Colorectal cancer: Diet

-75–95% of colorectal cancer cases occur in people with little or no genetic risk.
-Risk factors include older age, male sex, high intake of fat, sugar, alcohol, red meat, processed meats, obesity, smoking, and a lack of physical exercise.
-The Rectal Cancer Survival Calculator developed by the MD Anderson Cancer Center additionally considers race to be a risk factor; however, there are equity issues concerning whether this might lead to inequity in clinical decision making.
-Approximately 10% of cases are linked to insufficient activity.
-The risk from alcohol appears to increase at greater than one drink per day.
-Drinking five glasses of water a day is linked to a decrease in the risk of colorectal cancer and adenomatous polyps.
-The consumption of dairy products, such as milk, is protective against colorectal cancer.
+Higher fecal concentrations of the bile acids cholic acid and chenodeoxycholic acid are associated with a high risk and higher incidence of colorectal cancer.

+Bacteria

 Streptococcus gallolyticus is associated with colorectal cancer.
 Some strains of Streptococcus bovis/Streptococcus equinus complex are consumed by millions of people daily and thus may be safe.
 25 to 80% of people with Streptococcus bovis/gallolyticus bacteremia have concomitant colorectal tumors.
 Seroprevalence of Streptococcus bovis/gallolyticus is considered as a candidate practical marker for the early prediction of an underlying bowel lesion at high-risk population.
 It has been suggested that the presence of antibodies to Streptococcus bovis/gallolyticus antigens or the antigens themselves in the bloodstream may act as markers for the carcinogenesis in the colon.

-Pathogenic Escherichia coli may increase the risk of colorectal cancer by producing the genotoxic metabolite, colibactin.
+Pathogenic Escherichia coli may increase the risk of colorectal cancer by producing the genotoxic metabolite colibactin.

 Inflammatory bowel disease

 People with inflammatory bowel disease (ulcerative colitis and Crohn's disease) are at increased risk of colon cancer.
 The risk increases the longer a person has the disease, and the worse the severity of inflammation.
 In these high risk groups, both prevention with aspirin and regular colonoscopies are recommended.
 Endoscopic surveillance in this high-risk population may reduce the development of colorectal cancer through early diagnosis and may also reduce the chances of dying from colon cancer.
 People with inflammatory bowel disease account for less than 2% of colon cancer cases yearly.
 In those with Crohn's disease (with colonic involvement), 2% get colorectal cancer after 10 years, 8% after 20 years, and 18% after 30 years.
 In people who have ulcerative colitis, approximately 16% develop either a cancer precursor or cancer of the colon over 30 years.